hotwired/stimulus/ORIGIN.md

 Turbolinks descents from an approach called [pjax](https://github.com/defunkt/jquery-pjax), developed at GitHub.
 The basic concept remains the same.
 The reason full-page refreshes often feel slow is not so much because the browser has to process a bunch of HTML sent from a server.
 Browsers are really good and really fast at that.
 And in most cases, the fact that an HTML payload tends to be larger than a JSON payload doesn’t matter either (especially with gzipping).
 No, the reason is that CSS and JavaScript has to be reinitialized and reapplied to the page again.
 Regardless of whether the files themselves are cached.
 This can be pretty slow if you have a fair amount of CSS and JavaScript.

 To get around this reintialization, Turbolinks maintains a persistent process, just like single-page applications do.
-But a largely an invisible one.
+But largely an invisible one.
 It intercepts links and loads new pages via Ajax.
 The server still returns fully-formed HTML documents.

 This strategy alone can make most actions in most applications feel really fast (if they’re able to return server responses in 100-200ms, which is imminently possible with caching).
 For Basecamp, it sped up the page-to-page transition by ~3x.
 It gives the application that feel of responsiveness and fluidity that was a massive part of the appeal for single-page applications.